certego/pcapoptikon/README.md

 Please note that, in this last case, you have to specify the docker instance's entry point `/opt/pcapoptikon/start.sh` yourself.

+### Working with local.rules
+PCAPOptikon can be very useful when testing your own rules.
+You can do so by modifying the local.rules file.
+In this case, I suggest that you mount the whole rules folder as a volume on your local disk, so that you can easily modify them with your favourite editor.
+As an example:

+    $ docker run -d --name=pcapoptikon --volumes-from=pcapoptikon_data -v=/var/log/pcapoptikon:/var/log -v=/var/tmp/pcapoptikon:/var/tmp -v=/var/tmp/suricata/rules:/etc/suricata/rules -p=8000:8000 pdelsante/pcapoptikon

+This would mount PCAPOptikon's rules dir on your local `/var/tmp/suricata/rules` dir (please make sure it exists).

+To reload the newly modified rules, you can simply restart the whole docker container, but this will also run oinkmaster and download the whole ruleset from scratch.
+A quicker way is to use the included `reload.sh` script, that will manage all the necessary daemons for you:

+    $ docker exec -ti pcapoptikon /opt/pcapoptikon/reload.sh

+This script has its own log file inside the container: `/var/log/pcapoptikon_reload.log`.

 ## Manual Install

 ### System-wide requirements